 Estimates are free.
 We’ll visit the site and provide a written estimate.
-Our rates reflect the costs of doing business e.g.; advertising (this website), equipment, wages, various types of insurance, hauling of brush, chips, wood and one-way travel time.
+Since arboriculture is a highly specialized profession, in order to hire and retain the best employees, we have to provide adequate compensation and benefits.
+This is the #1 cost of doing business.
+Our rates also reflect other costs of doing business; advertising (e.g. this website and elsewhere), equipment, shop and office maintenance, various types of insurance, hauling of brush, chips, wood and one-way travel time.

 Consulting is a service we offer.
 Estimates determine the cost of a service.
 Sometimes there is a fine line between the two.
 Estimates do involve determining the need for a service, and some advice is offered, however, if you wish to spend significant time with the arborist talking about your tree(s) then it may be considered consulting.

 An International Society of Arboriculture Certified Arborist is someone who has taken the time to study the art and science of tree care, and pass a comprehensive exam.
-A minimum of 3 years experience in the field is required to qualify to take the exam.
-A Certified Arborist is required to complete at least 30 CEU’s (continuing education units) every 3 years to maintain current Certification.
-In our case, Certified Arborist Michael passed the exam in the early 1990’s, and with the exception of a brief sabbatical, has maintained his status ever since.
+A minimum of three years experience in the field is required to qualify to take the exam.
+A Certified Arborist is required to complete at least 30 CEUs (Continuing Education Units) every three years to maintain a current certification.
+In our case, Certified Arborist Michael passed the exam in the early 1990s, and with the exception of a brief sabbatical, has maintained his status ever since.

 Late winter before the trees break dormancy is probably best.
 Light pruning can be done on healthy trees during summer after the leaves are fully formed.
 Pruning during the initial growth and flowering of spring is a no-no, unless it’s to remove dead or broken limbs.

 If we are already at your place doing some tree work, then we may consider trimming your shrubs.
 Mostly, we leave the shrub trimming to the lawn care professionals.